Customer Experience Professionals Association Online Privacy Statement

 Access to and Accuracy of Member Information

 The Customer Experience Professionals Association is committed to keeping the personal information of our participating organizations accurate.
 You have the right to request a copy of the information that we hold about you.
-If you would like a copy of some or all of your personal information, please write to us at 5353 Wayzata Boulevard, Suite 350 | Minneapolis, MN 55416.
-Or email us your request at email@example.com.
+If you would like a copy of some or all of your personal information, please write to us at 5353 Wayzata Boulevard, Suite 350 | Minneapolis, MN 55416 or email us your request at firstname.lastname@example.org.
 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove information you think is inaccurate.

 We may provide participators with online access to their own personal profiles, enabling them to update or delete information at any time.
 To protect our members' privacy and security, we also may take reasonable steps to verify identity, such as a user ID and password, before granting access to modify personal profile data.
 Certain areas of the Customer Experience Professionals Association's Web sites may limit access to specific individuals through the use of passwords or other personal identifiers; a password prompt is your indication that a participators-only resource is being accessed.